python/cpython/Doc/library/shlex.rst

    string will be recognized as a lexical-level inclusion request similar to the ``source`` keyword in various shells.
-That is, the immediately following token will opened as a filename and input taken from that stream until EOF, at which point the :meth:`close` method of that stream will be called and the input source will again become the original input stream.
+That is, the immediately following token will opened as a filename and input taken from that stream until EOF, at which point the :meth:`~io.IOBase.close` method of that stream will be called and the input source will again become the original input stream.
 Source requests may be stacked any number of levels deep.

 .. attribute:: shlex.debug

-   If this attribute is numeric and ``1`` or more, a :class:`shlex` instance will print verbose progress output on its behavior.
+   If this attribute is numeric and ``1`` or more, a :class:`~shlex.shlex` instance will print verbose progress output on its behavior.
 If you need to use this, you can read the module source code to learn the details.

 .. attribute:: shlex.lineno